edvardskazlouski/frontend-starter/frontend-redux/README.md

 ## AWS S3 deploy
 1. Install the AWS CLI (for Mac: `brew install awscli`);
 2. In command line run `aws configure` and fill in your credentials;
-3. Create S3 bucket on AWS S3 (On the `Set permissions` tab, select `Grant public read access to this bucket` and hit next);
+3. Create S3 bucket on AWS S3 (On the `Set permissions` tab, remove all checkboxes and hit next);
 4. Inside Inside your bucket, click the `Properties` tab.
 You should see an option for `Static Website Hosting`, click it and a modal will pop up.
 Select `Use this bucket to host a website` option and enter `index.html` for both the `Index document` and `Error document`;